nature guard logo

 Proper Waste Disposal

 Implementing proper waste disposal practices plays a crucial role in reducing the attraction of pests to an area by limiting their access to food sources and nesting materials.
-When managing waste to prevent pest-related issues, consider the following:
+When trying to prevent infestation issues, consider the following:

-- Odor Elimination: Regular waste removal and sanitation practices help eliminate odors that can attract pests to the area.
+3. Odor Elimination: Regular trash removal and sanitation practices help eliminate odors that can attract pests.

 Seal Food Containers